 Like a wizard, kicking spectacular goals.

-And now two more without the pictures.
+And now two more.
 Hint: They are related to the two countries Josh and I are visiting!

 Prime Minister, British leader

 Like an alpine guy shooting apples off heads.